-There are three main partner universities that contribute towards this joint degree programme.
-You will be enrolled as a student at all three partner universities for the duration of the programme.
+There are four main partner universities that contribute towards this joint degree programme.
+You will be enrolled as a student at three partner universities for the duration of the programme.
 Other universities contribute to the programme in an associate context.
 Full details of each institution are available on our website.

 The Orientation Week for the IMSISS programme starts in Glasgow and is normally held in the first week in September.